-USD1785 for a solo traveller and USD1575 each for a couple and USD1395 per head in a group of three + .
-The above price excludes all flight tickets but included surcharge, visa fee and tourism development fee in the package, which is un-commissionable.
+Price range [ 7 days] USD1785 for a solo traveler and USD1575 each for a couple and USD1395 per head in a group of three + .
+The above price excludes all flight tickets but includes surcharge, visa fee, and tourism development fee in the package, which is un-commissionable.

 Bhutan tour arrangement is quite unique system.
-It is a full package tour that includes all meals, transport, accommodation, special entrance permit, museum entrance fee but it excludes drinks, laundry, and compulsory insurance.
+It is a full package tour that includes all meals, transport, accommodation, special entrance permit, and museum entrance fee; but it excludes drinks, laundry, and compulsory insurance.

-No fix departure dates, we are open to any dates and arrange accordingly to clients request.
+No fixed departure dates, we are open to any dates and arrange accordingly to clients’ request.
 But we do have always some clients on almost every month for a small group trip.
-Season month are March, April, May, September, October, and November.
+Season months are March, April, May, September, October, and November.

 The Bhutan Forbidden Land tour is an exceptionally breathtaking journey to have glimpse of Bhutan, you discover Dzongs, temples, monasteries & monks; learn about Bhutan’s lovely people and their ways of life, culture; and encounter the country’s historical past and present.
 We offer you the highest quality services, care and personal attention that you will cherish for a lifetime.

-Punakha – Paro (145 Km 3:45hours): Today after breakfast we will drive back to Paro with a brief stop at Dochula Pass to view the snow peak mountain if the sky is clear.
+Punakha – Paro (145 km 3:45hours): Today after breakfast we will drive back to Paro with a brief stop at Dochula Pass to view the snow peak mountain (if the sky is clear).
 Lunch stop at Thimphu and then souvenir shopping (optional) and in the evening drive to Paro.
-O/n at Olothang cottage

-We employ local guide along with our regular guide to explore the best possible value of the local area.
+We employ local guides along with our regular guide to explore the best possible value of the local area.

 We often encourage our valued clients to visit villages and taste local cuisine or locally made wine with the villagers.

-We encourage our clients to buy local made handicrafts and textiles not only that we suggest the local people to make tourism related products to generate more cash.
+We encourage our clients to buy local made handicrafts and textiles; not only that we also suggest to the local people to make tourism related products to generate more cash.

-Visiting monasteries and temple and making offering or donation also help in small ways the private monk communities to sustain their livelihood.
+Visiting monasteries and temple and making offerings or donations also helps in small ways the private monk communities to sustain their livelihood.

-Where ever possible we help the private monasteries and village communities with our knowledge and share experiences in there business ventures and contributes in little ways to start their dream goals.
+Where ever possible we help the private monasteries and village communities with our knowledge and share experiences in their business ventures and contributes in little ways to start their dream goals.

 We always keep in mind that our tour or visit to village communities has no environmental effects.

-We make sure to visit parks, cultural site and Museum where fees contribute to conservation.
+We make sure to visit parks, cultural sites and museums where fees contribute to conservation.